-Preliminary statistics from Sabah Tourism Board indicated that Sabah attracted some 2,486,387 visitors between January to September 2016, an increase of about 5% yoy.
+Preliminary statistics from Sabah Tourism Board indicated that Sabah attracted some 2,486,387 visitors between Q1-Q32016 Preliminary statistics from Sabah Tourism Board indicated that Sabah attracted some 2,486,387 visitors between January to September 2016, an increase of about 5% yoy.
 The increase comes mainly from North Asia arrivals, namely China (46% increase), South Korea (45%) and Taiwan (27%).
 A random check with some of the hotels in Kota Kinabalu indicate improved occupancy compared to 2015.